 - (1) In accordance with the rules and regulations promulgated by the SEC, the proved reserves presented above were determined using the twelve month unweighted arithmetic average of the first-day-of-the-month price for the period from January 1, 2010 through December 31, 2010, without giving effect to any hedge transactions, and were held constant for the life of the properties.
 This yielded a price for oil of \$79.43 per Bbl and a price for natural gas of \$4.37 per MMBtu. - (2) PV-10 is the present value of estimated future net revenue to be generated from the production of proved reserves, discounted using an annual discount rate of 10%, calculated without deducting future income taxes.
 Standardized measure of discounted future net cash flows is calculated the same as PV-10 except that it deducts future income taxes and future abandonment costs.
 Because Enduro Sponsor bears no federal income tax expense and taxable income is passed through to the unitholders of the trust, no provision for federal or state income taxes is included in the reserve reports.
 PV-10 may not be considered a generally accepted accounting principle ("GAAP") financial measure as defined by the SEC and is derived from the standardized measure of discounted future net cash flows, which is the most directly comparable GAAP financial measure.
-The pre-tax PV-10 value and the standardized measure of discounted future net cash flows do not purport to present the fair value of the oil and natural gas reserves attributable to the Underlying Properties. - (3) Oil equivalents in the table are the sum of the Bbls of oil and the Boe of the stated Mcfs of natural gas, calculated on the basis that six Mcfs of natural gas are the energy equivalent of one Bbl of oil. - (4) The R/P ratio, or the reserves-to-production ratio, is a measure of the number of years that a specified reserve base could support a fixed amount of production.
+The pre-tax PV-10 value and the standardized measure of discounted future net cash flows do not purport to present the fair value of the oil and natural gas reserves attributable to Underlying Properties. - (3) Oil equivalents in the table are the sum of the Bbls of oil and the Boe of the stated Mcfs of natural gas, calculated on the basis that six Mcfs of natural gas is the energy equivalent of one Bbl of oil. - (4) The R/P ratio, or the reserves-to-production ratio, is a measure of the number of years that a specified reserve base could support a fixed amount of production.
 This ratio is calculated by dividing total estimated proved reserves of the subject properties at the end of a period by annual total production for the prior 12 months.
 Because production rates naturally decline over time, the R/P ratio is not a useful estimate of how long properties should economically produce.
-Based on the reserve reports, economic production from the Underlying Properties is expected for at least 50 more years.
+Based on the reserve report, economic production from the Underlying Properties is expected for at least 50 more years.

 The following graph shows estimated annual production of total proved reserves attributable to the Underlying Properties based upon the pricing and other assumptions set forth in the reserve reports.
-This graph presents the total proved volumes as reflected in the reserve reports broken down by two reserve categories (proved developed and proved undeveloped reserves) as of December 31, 2010.
+This graph presents the total proved volumes as reflected in the reserve reports broken down by two reserve categories (proved developed and proved undeveloped reserves) which demonstrate the impact of developmental drilling that Enduro Sponsor expects that the Third Party Operators will undertake with respect to the Underlying Properties within the next five years.

-The following table sets forth the five largest fields in the Underlying Properties, the operator(s) of each field and the PV-10 value represented by each field:
+The following table sets forth the five largest fields in the Underlying Properties, the operator(s) of each field and the PV-10 value represented by each such field:

-Field Name Operator PV-10 at ember 31, 2010 n thousands) PV-10 at December 31, 2010 Petrohawk Energy Corporation, J-W Operating, Elm Grove Field Questar Corporation \$ 54,591 16% North Monument Grayburg Unit Apache Corporation 42,989 12% North Central Levelland Unit Apache Corporation 39,208 11% North Cowden Unit Occidental Permian Ltd. 32,563 9% Yates Field Unit Kinder Morgan Inc. 18,052 5% Total \$ 187,403 53%
+Field Name Operator PV-10 at ember 31, 2010 on thousands) % of Total PV-10 at December 31, 2010 Elm Grove Field Petrohawk Energy Corporation, J-W Operating, Questar Corporation \$ 54,591 16% North Monument Grayburg Unit Apache Corporation 42,989 12% North Central Levelland Unit Apache Corporation 39,208 11% North Cowden Unit Occidental Permian Ltd. 32,563 9% Yates Field Unit Kinder Morgan Inc. 18,052 5% Total \$ 187,403 53%